TheWarpDimension/pacgrav/README.md

+Welcome to the beta branch, stuff he most likely won't work.

 Pac-Man with gravity, but that's not implemented yet.

 TO COMPILE:
-Open "pcman.sln", wait till it's all loaded and press "[F5]"
+Open "pcman.vcxproj", wait till it's all loaded and press "[F5]"

 KEYS:
 [W/UP ARROW] = GO UP